x

 Laine won with just over 51% of the vote against Kelly.

-AUSTIN, Texas — Austin's District 6 council seat will be filled by a new leader in 2025.
+AUSTIN, Texas — Austin's District 6 city council seat will be filled by a new leader in 2025.

-Although Austin's city council is nonpartisan, Kelly was the only conservative in a widely liberal body who would regularly be the lone "no" vote on proposals and resolutions.
+Although Austin's city council is nonpartisan, Kelly was the only conservative in a widely liberal body, who would regularly be the lone "no" vote on proposals and resolutions.

-Kelly wasn't available for an interview on Wednesday, but posted the following statement to X and conceded to the race:
+Kelly wasn't available for an interview on Wednesday but posted the following statement to X and conceded to the race:

 "Really proud of the work we accomplished, but we came up short this time.
 Thank you to everyone who supported us.
 I'll continue to fight for our community—because we're all fighters.
 Just because we're down today doesn't mean we're ever out.
 Onward to the future!"